Docs

 Vulnerability detection

-Cryptographic weakness
+Cryptographic failures

 Covers deprecated ciphers (DES, RC4, MD5, SHA-1), insecure modes (ECB), hardcoded IVs and keys, weak PRNG seeding, insufficient key length, and misuse of high-level cryptographic APIs such as calling CryptAcquireContext with PROV_RSA_FULL when PROV_RSA_AES is required.